sophieM03/git-workshop/README.md

 - Integrate the project detail page
 - Fix focus on the input component

-3. Push your commit to the origin remote with:
+3. Push your commit to origin with:

 ```bash
 git push origin feature/arrow